olssonm/iso-mac-wasd-keyboard/readme.md

 Mechanical keyboards with a proper ISO layout can be difficult to find.
 More difficult?
 A Scandinavian layout.
 And *yet even* more difficult?
 All these combined with a Mac-layout...

-After way too much searching and research I ended up designing my own, using the [WASD-supplied templates](https://support.wasdkeyboards.com/hc/en-us/articles/115007847008-Download-Template-Files) and Illustrator for custom order.
-And the result was actually a very pleasant surprise, the  the keyboard is really solid too (rough after using chiclet-style keys for 12+ years though.)
+After way too much searching and research I ended up designing my own, using the [WASD-supplied templates](https://support.wasdkeyboards.com/hc/en-us/articles/115007847008-Download-Template-Files) and Illustrator for custom a order.
+And the result was actually a very pleasant surprise, the  the keyboard is really solid too (rough after using mostly chiclet-style keys for 12+ years though.)

 With this layout I didn't really try to mimic Apple's keyboards, but instead go for perhaps a more retro layout with a bit smaller letters aligned to the top left on the keycaps.
-I did however end up using SF pro as the typeface.
+I did however end up using SF Pro (Regular) as the typeface.
 Primary font size is 12pt, secondary and tertiary 9pt.

 Thought I might just as well share this if my Scandinavian friends finds this useful.